A chirping bag revealed a case of bird smuggling at the Miami airport

 The man told the agent there were 29 eggs and he had no documentation to transport the birds, according to the legal document.

-The court documents did not name a lawyer who could speak on his behalf, although Wu told investigators through a Mandarin translator that a friend had paid him to travel from Taiwan to Nicaragua to collect the eggs.
+The court documents did not name a lawyer who might speak on his behalf, although Wu told investigators through a Mandarin translator that a friend had paid him to travel from Taiwan to Nicaragua to collect the eggs.
 He said he did not know what kind of birds they were.

 The agent confiscated the bag and contacted the Federal Fish and Wildlife Service.
 By then, eight of the chicks had hatched or were hatching.